Permanent Exhibition of Kadriorg Art Museum

 The permanent display of the art from the Low Countries is dominated by works from the 17th century, which was the golden age of Netherlandish art.
 The very first works in the collection of the Art Museum of Estonia are from the Netherlands: the paintings Wedding Procession and Presentation of Gifts by the studio of Pieter Breughel the Younger, which arrived at the museum in 1919 and have been registered under the numbers EKM VM 1 and EKM VM 2.
 One of the most valuable masterpieces from the 16th century is the painting The Expulsion of Merchants from the Temple, which has been linked to the circle of Hieronymus Bosch and has even been the object of an international research project.
 Additionally, the display includes works of art by Jacob Jordaens, Leonhard Bramer, Maerten de Vos, Philips Wouverman, Bartholomeus van der Helst and others.

 The oldest work in the permanent exposition of the Kadriorg Art Museum is a painting by the studio of a leading Reformation era artist, Lucas Cranach the Elder, entitled Portrait of John Frederick the Magnanimous, Prince-elector of Saxony, from the mid-16th century.
+The display is dominated by portraiture, represented by the well-known and productive 17th-century portrait painter Benjamin Block and the German portraitist Anton Graff, who was extremely popular among the Baltic nobility and wealthy urban bourgeoisie at the beginning of the 19th century.
+Graff’s portraits of the Õisu landowners von Sieverses represent the era’s understanding of true femininity and masculinity and are some of the artist’s best works.

 A separate room has been reserved for applied art, allowing the visitor to admire the output of Russian porcelain and glass manufactories, from figural series depicting different professions and nations living in Russia to propaganda porcelain.